 Treatment for lung cancer with the CIMAvax-EGFhr or Vaxira vaccines is indicated in those patients who meet certain requirements or conditions such as:

-TO HAVE A QUICK AND EFFECTIVE RESPONSE, WE RECOMMEND THAT YOU READ CAREFULLY THE REQUIREMENTS SO THAT THE PATIENT IS ACCEPTED AND MAKES SURE THAT THE PATIENT COMPLIES WITH THEM, ALSO DO NOT CONTACT US EVEN WHEN THE PATIENT DOES NOT RECEIVE THE REQUIREMENTS.
-THAT IMPROVES YOUR QUALITY OF LIFE IN CASE YOU ARE NOT CANDIDATE FOR TREATMENT WITH THE THERAPEUTIC VACCINE FOR LUNG CANCER.
+IN ORDER TO HAVE A QUICK AND EFFECTIVE RESPONSE, WE RECOMMEND TO READ CAREFULLY THE REQUIREMENTS FOR THE PATIENT TO BE ACCEPTED AND MAKE SURE THAT THE PATIENT MEETS THEM.
+ALSO, DO NOT LIMIT YOURSELF TO CONTACT US EVEN IF THE PATIENT DOES NOT MEET SOME OF THE REQUIREMENTS, WE COULD RECOMMEND A TREATMENT OPTION TO IMPROVE THE QUALITY OF LIFE IN CASE THE PATIENT IS NOT A CANDIDATE FOR TREATMENT WITH THE THERAPEUTIC VACCINE FOR LUNG CANCER.

 It is not necessary for the patient to travel to seek treatment, a family member or friend can do it, but first it is essential to send all the evaluation they have and that the medical team approve their application.